 Where I Learned How to Turn Any Worksheet into an Interactive Notebook Activity:

 Well, one of my customers and Facebook followers graciously shared with me how she uses some of my products, not originally intended to be for interactive notebooks, in her students’ interactive notebooks.

-What she did was take the reading comprehension pages from my Animals unit, reduced it by 80% on the copy machine, and had her students cut and glue into their science notebooks.
-They highlighted the important parts of the reading passage and completed the diagram on the bottom.
+What she did was take the reading comprehension pages from my Animals unit, reduced it by 80% on the copy machine, and had her students cut and glue it into their science notebooks.
+They highlighted the important parts of the reading passage and completed the diagram at the bottom.